openconfig/gnsi/authz/README.md

 message Rule {
   // Required.
 The name of an authorization rule.
-  // It is mainly for monitoring and error message generation. string name = 1;
+  // It is mainly for monitoring and error message generation.
+  // This name must be unique within the list of deny (or allow) rules. string name = 1;

   // Optional.
 If not set, no checks will be performed against the source.
 An